Prince Henrik of Denmark: Early life

-Henrik was born in Talence, Gironde, France.
-He was the son of André de Laborde de Monpezat (6 May 1907 in Mont-de-Marsan – 23 February 1998 in Le Cayrou) and his partner Renée Leuret, née Doursenot (26 October 1908 in Périgueux – 11 February 2001 in Le Cayrou), who was then married to Prof. Louis Leuret (1881–1962) whom she divorced only in 1940.
+Henrik was born on 11 June 1934 in Talence, Gironde, France.
+He was the son of André de Laborde de Monpezat (6 May 1907 in Mont-de-Marsan – 23 February 1998 in Le Cayrou) and his then-partner and future wife Renée-Yvonne Doursenot (24 October 1908 in Périgueux – 11 February 2001 in Le Cayrou), who was then married to Prof. Louis Leuret (1881–1962) whom she divorced only in 1940.
 André de Laborde de Monpezat and Renée Doursenot were married in 1948.
-He had two younger brothers, Étienne and Jean-Baptiste, and two older sisters, Françoise, Mme.
-Bardin and Maurille, Mme.
-Beauvillain (died 2015).
-He was raised as a Catholic.
+He was the second of 9 children and eldest son.
+He had an older sister, Françoise (1932–2021); three younger brothers, Joseph "Jason" (1938–1957), Étienne (born 1942) and Jean-Baptiste (born 1944); and four younger sisters, Anne-Marie (1936–1938), Thérèse (1940–1959), Catherine (born 1946) and Maurille (1948–2015).

-He spent his first five years in Hanoi in Tonkin in French Indochina (now part of Vietnam), where his father looked after family business interests.
+Henrik spent his first five years in Hanoi in Tonkin in French Indochina (now part of Vietnam), where his father looked after family business interests.
 In 1939, the family returned to Le Cayrou, where they remained during the Second World War.
 Henrik received homeschooling until 1947, when he went to a Jesuit school in Bordeaux.
 He returned to Hanoi in Tonkin in 1950, where increasing unrest forced him to fight the Việt Minh, to protect his family's lands.
 He graduated from the French secondary school in Hanoi in 1952.
 Originally wanting to study to become a pianist at Conservatoire de Paris, he instead chose an education more in line with his father's wishes.
 Between 1952 and 1957 he simultaneously studied law and political science at the Sorbonne, Paris, and Chinese and Vietnamese at the École Nationale des Langues Orientales (now known as INALCO).
 He also studied in Hong Kong in 1957 and Saigon in 1958.

 He served as an infantry conscript in the French Army in the Algerian War between 1959 and 1962.
 He then joined the French Foreign Ministry, working as a Secretary at the embassy in London from 1963 to 1967.
 While there, he met Princess Margrethe, who was studying at the London School of Economics.
 The couple secretly dated for a year before Henrik proposed.

 Marriage

-On 10 June 1967 he married Princess Margrethe, the heir presumptive to the Danish throne, at the Naval Church of Copenhagen.
+On 10 June 1967 which was the day before his 33rd birthday, he married Margrethe, the heir presumptive to the Danish throne, at the Naval Church of Copenhagen.
 At the time of the wedding his name was Danicised to Henrik and he was given the title HRH Prince Henrik of Denmark.
-Prior to the wedding, the Prince converted to Lutheranism.
-The Queen and Prince Henrik had two children, Crown Prince Frederik and Prince Joachim, and eight grandchildren.
+Prior to the wedding, he converted to Lutheranism from Catholicism.
+Margrethe and Henrik had two children, King Frederik X and Prince Joachim, and eight grandchildren.

-Prince Henrik's native language was French, and his second language was Danish.
+Henrik's native language was French, and his second language was Danish.
 He also spoke fluent English, German, Chinese, and Vietnamese.
-Although he quickly learned Danish after marrying Margrethe, Danes joked about his grasp of Danish and his thick French accent.
+Although he quickly learned Danish after marrying Margrethe and spoke it regularly for half a century, Danes joked about his grasp of Danish and his pronounced French accent.